Lavender oil is well-known for its many uses such as treating human anxiety and other ailments, but is lavender oil safe for dogs?

 If your dog doesn’t have any adverse reactions to the smell, like whining or rubbing their nose, you can start with a small amount.

-3. Apply the Lavandula Lube
+3. Apply the Lavender Oil

 Your lavender oil application will depend on why you’re using the lavender oil.